jquery/learn.jquery.com/pages/irc-help.md

 where like-minded souls congregate, and messages posted to a channel can be seen by other users in the channel.

-You can also send private messages to other users but this should only be done on very special occassions.
+You can also send private messages (PMs) to other users but this should only be done on very special occassions, or if you already know the person you're PMing.

-The #jQuery channel on the Freenode network is very active, whimsical and especially patient with novices.
+The [#jQuery](irc://irc.freenode.net/#jquery) channel on the Freenode network is very active, whimsical and especially patient with novices.

 ### Downloading A Client